-Gas can be contaminated by oil or dust from gas treatment facilities and transmission systems; and by dust in the distribution networks.
+Gas can be contaminated by oil or dust in the transmission system, and contamination by dust in the distribution networks.

-Consumers are supplied with gas at a set pressure, controlled by gas regulators in a Gas Measurement System (GMS).
+End users are supplied with gas at a set pressure, controlled by gas regulators in a Gas Measurement System (GMS).
 Proper operation of a GMS relies on adequate pressure in the distribution network supplying it.